Cryptozoo

 Cryptozoo is a 2021 American adult animated drama film written and directed by Dash Shaw.
-It features an ensemble cast as Lake Bell, Michael Cera, Angeliki Papoulia, Zoe Kazan, Peter Stormare, Grace Zabriskie, Louisa Krause and Thomas Jay Ryan.
-The film had its world premiere at the Sundance Film Festival on January 29, 2021 and was released by Magnolia Pictures in the United States on August 20, 2021.
+It features an ensemble cast of Lake Bell, Michael Cera, Angeliki Papoulia, Zoe Kazan, Peter Stormare, Grace Zabriskie, Louisa Krause and Thomas Jay Ryan.
+The film had its world premiere at the Sundance Film Festival on January 29, 2021, and was released by Magnolia Pictures in the United States on August 20, 2021.